 My day in Colombo began and ended with meetings with the President.
-In between, I met the Prime Minister of Sri Lanka, Mr. R. Premadasa and my counterpart, Mr. A. C. S. Hameed.
-I also met several Cabinet Ministers, both Tamil and Sinhalese, I had hoped to meet with the Leader of the Opposition in Parliament, Mr. Amirthalingam of the Tamil United Liberation Front but since he was not in Colombo, I could only speak to him on the telephone.
+In between, I met the Prime Minister of Sri Lanka, Mr. R. Premadasa and my counterpart; Mr. A. C. S. Hameed.
+I also met several Cabinet Ministers, both Tamil and Sinhalese.
+I had hoped to meet with the Leader of the Opposition in Parliament, Mr. Amirthalingam of the Tamil United Liberation Front but since he was not in Colombo, I could only speak to him on the telephone.
 I also had a telephone conversation with Mr. Sivasidambaram, the Member of Parliament from Trincomalee.
 Both in Colombo and Kandy where I went by helicopter, I met a wide cross-section of Indian nationals and persons of Indian origin.

-The House will be glad to know that in these very trying circumstances, we learned that the Indian mationals have shown great fortitude and kept their morale.
-The same is true of our Mission, including the women and children, our staff are acquitting themselvesi commendably.
+The House will be glad to know that in these very trying circumstances, we learned that the Indian nationals have shown great fortitude and kept their morale.
+The same is true of our Mission, including the women and children, our staff are acquitting themselves commendably.

-There had been a number of attacks on Indian nationals and their property, extending also to non-Tamil Sri Lankan citizens of Indian origin of several generations standing and to personnel of our Mission.
-Our earlier diplomatic expression of concern was unfortunately made the occasion Ior prsss campa^n India as though we had interfered in Sri Lankan internal affairs.
-1 made it clear to the Sri Lankan leaders that no such distorted view could be taken of the inevitable consequences of our being neighbours with possible aiences ior our own national life and security.
+There had been a number of attacks on Indian nationals and their property, extending also to non-Tamil Sri Lankan citizens of Indian origin of several generations standing and tο personnel of our Mission.
+Our earlier diplomatic expression of concern was unfortunately made the occasion for a virulent press campaign against India as though we had interfered in Sri Lankan internal affairs.
+I made it clear to the Sri Lankan leaders that no such distorted view could be taken of the inevitable consequences of our being neighbours with possible consequences for our own national life and security.
 On all this I conveyed our views to the Sri Lankan President and his Cabinet Ministers.

-The Sri Lankan leaders welcomed my visit and told me they understood our position and assured me tbat Indian nationals would be given all protection and assistance.
-However, our concern has been not only about the safety of Indian nationals and their properties but also on the sensitivity of the Indian people as a whole at reports of large scale killings and destruction of property of people of Indian origin, some of them of stateless category, with whom we are bound by strong ties of culture and kinship.
+leaders welcomed The Sri Lankan my visit and told me they understood our position and assured me that Indian nationals would be given all protection and assistance.
+However. our concern has been not only about the safety of Indian nationals and their properties but also on the sensitivity of the Indian people as a whole at reports of large scale killings and destruction of property of people of Indian origin, some of them of stateless category, with whom we are bound by strong ties of culture and kinship.

-I was told that many were in camps in Colombo and Kapdy, in which conditions, were acknowledged to be far from satisfactory.
+I was told that many were in camps in Colombo and Kandy, in which conditions, were acknowledged to be far from satisfactory.
 These camps were overcrowded and still had to be organised.
-Supplies were limited and medical needs growing.
-The Sri Lanka authorities told.me that they were doing whatever they could to improve con ditions and were examining what help blem and we in India cannot remain impervious to the sufferings of large numbers of people in our immediate neighbourhood, though separated by boundaries of nationality and citizenship.
+Supplies were limited and medi-Lanka cal needs growing.
+The Sriauthorities told me that they were doing whatever they could to improve con ditions and were examining what help might be needed.
+This is a human problem and we in India cannot remain impervious to the sufferings of large numbers of people in our immediate neighbourhood, though separated by boundaries of nationality and citizenship.

-[Shri P. V. Narasimha BaQ]
+[Shri P. V. Narasimha Rao]

 As regards the prevailing situation, it was acknowledged that the communial feelings that had been aroused had affected the law enforcement agencies, who had not always carried out their responsibilities.
-We were -told that this was passing and the armed forces were now conscientiously carrying out their tasks.
+We were told that this was passing and the armed forces were now conscientiously carrying out their tasks.
 The situation in the country. was uncertain with many uprooted people fending for themselves.
 The greatest fear was of trouble spreading to the plantations.
-A long curfew was being imposed to help the enforcement agencies regain control and confidence i 1 tliat law and was would be restored shortly.
+A long curfew was being imposed to help the enforcement agencies regain control and confidence was expressed that law and order would be restored shortly.